 What is it?

-Students will engage in a project driven approach to exploring their passions and interests, within a connected, community based online environment.
-Students will be able to connect with others beyond their school, including those who share a common interest, and experts in fields that align, as needed.
+Learners will engage in a project driven approach to exploring their passions and interests, within a connected, community based online environment.
+They will be able to connect with others beyond their school, including those who share a common interest, and experts in fields that align, as needed.
 While students will enter the environment as individuals, the key aspect is finding connections with others, to form project groups and to create a product(s) as a result.
 Creativity, entrepreneurship, and collaboration are key aspects to this trial.
 Students will develop digital literacy skills, learn how to visualize and expand upon their ideas, document their progress, share work with others and build social capital.

 How does it work?

-In essence, it is a project which will require dedicated time (of around two to four hours a week) for students to work on their projects and to engage in the online community.
 Students will drive their own, passion-based projects, exploring ways to work and connect with others within the Creative Forest community.
 Video conferences using Appear.in or Skype will be used on a needs basis.
 Students will use the Creative Forest Online Platform.

 The role of the onsite teacher / school support